How to Teach WordPress in 2023

 - Websites are becoming dynamic and complex – today, websites are no longer a static “brochure”, detailing what a business offers.
 Instead, websites allow visitors and clients to fully interact with businesses.

 - The time to build websites is shrinking – many clients are rushing to have a great online presence and they need it right now.

 - Efficiency is king – there’s a lot of demand, but also a lot of competition.
 WordPress builders who use great tools and work efficiently have a huge advantage.

-- WordPress itself is now “Gutenberg friendly” – the new content editor in WordPress, called Gutenberg, is now the standard.
+- WordPress itself is now “Gutenberg friendly” – the block content editor in WordPress, called Gutenberg, is now the standard.
 People going into WordPress development should be completely fluent in this editor.